 The CIOCD Specialty OCD Training and Accreditation Program

-The International OCD Accreditation Task Force (ATF), created and overseen by the CIOCD, comprises experts on specialty treatments for OCD and related disorders through the lifespan representing 20 nations.
-This expert task force has established specialty knowledge and competency standards recommended for evidence based specialized clinical practice for OCD through the lifespan (specialty CBT, and pharmacotherapy).
-The ATF standards are published in the Special Issue of five papers, Psychiatry Research, 2021.
-The ATF aim is to achieve transformative international improvement in accessibility to specialized evidence based treatments for OCD and to address the serious insufficiency of experts in this field.
-This mental health advance is also highlighted in the recent McGill University News Release, 2021.
+The International OCD Accreditation Task Force (ATF), created and overseen by the CIOCD, comprises experts on specialty treatments for OCD and related disorders through the lifespan representing 21 nations.
+This expert task force has established specialty knowledge and competency standards recommended for evidence based specialized treatments for OCD through the lifespan (specialty CBT, and pharmacotherapy).
+The ATF standards are published by the task force in the second special Issue of five papers (* 2021, please see abstract below).
+The ATF aim is to achieve transformative international improvement in accessibility to specialized evidence based treatments for OCD and to ameliorate the serious insufficiency of experts in this field.
+Please see the link below for list of ATF members.

 McGill University news release: https://www.mcgill.ca/channels/channels/news/mcgill-researcher-led-international-task-force-unveils-first-its-kind-standards-treatment-obsessive-331348